 - Clinical Course and Significance of the Disease

-- Summary Table: Stages and Clinical Features of Pertussis
+- Table 1: Stages and Clinical Features of Pertussis

-- Case Study, continuedThe clinician calls the laboratory to obtain instructions for collection of the specimen.
-Which of these specimens and collection...
+- Case Study, continuedThe clinician calls the laboratory to obtain instructions for the collection of the specimen.
+Which of these specimens and collec...

 - Proper Specimen Collection and Transport